-“Come and immerse yourself in the atmosphere, with fine food and wine as well,” Mr Walsh told media yesterday.
+“Come and immerse yourself in the atmosphere, with fine food and wine as well,” Mr Walsh tells us.
 “We’re known for our cocktail offerings, but we’ve taken the food up a couple of notches as well,” he said.

 “Miss Moneypenny’s is all about fine dining quality without the fuss,” said Mr Walsh.
 “We had been looking for the right location and we’re really happy to be here.
 Now our focus is on delivering expectations.”